eycorsican/go-tun2socks/README.md

 ## Development

-The core part of this project is the `core` package, it focus on `tun2socks`'s `2` part, the core package only depend on lwIP (include a few platform-dependent code) and Go's standard library.
+The core part of this project is the `core` package, it focus on `tun2socks`'s `2` part, the core package has fully IPv4/IPv6, TCP/UDP support, and only depend on lwIP (include a few platform-dependent code) and Go's standard library.
 On the one hand, IP packets input to or output from the `lwIP Stack` that initialized by `core.NewLWIPStack()`, on the other hand, TCP/UDP connections would "socksified" by the core package and can be handled by your own `core.ConnectionHandler` implementation.

 As for the `tun` part, different OS may has it's own interfaces.